larryh12/gpt3-site/README.md

 <img src='docs/thumbnail.png'>

-A re-creation of a modern front-end UI/UX web design with the theme of OpenAI's GPT model, built with:
+A re-creation of a modern front-end web design with the theme of OpenAI's GPT-3, built with:

 - [Next.js](https://nextjs.org/docs)
 - [React](https://reactjs.org/docs/getting-started.html)